Ensembl/VersioningService/README.md

 Regular running of the pipeline allows the Versioning service to keep up to date with external data providers.
 The pipeline inspects all known sources for signs of change, before downloading new copies of the data where appropriate.
 In this way Ensembl is able to use the latest releases of external data whenever needed.

-The Versioning pipeline uses Ensembl eHive.
+The Versioning pipeline uses Ensembl eHive, and operates via cron (see also /scripts/cron_update)

 ## "Mongoose" indexing and access